 After a lunch break (lunch is not included) you will join a boat cruise where you will see many of the wonders of the Vestmannaeyjar nature: Colourful ocean caves, thousands of seabirds and, occasionally during the summer, groups of whales.
 On the return from the cruise you will enjoy instrumental music in the natural echo of the ocean cave Klettshellir.

 In the late afternoon you will take the ferry back to the mainland from where the bus will take you back to your hotel in Reykjavík.
 The return transfer (ferry and bus) is non-guided.

 You can add airport transfer by bus on your arrival day.
-The arrival transfer takes you from Keflavik international airport to the BSI Bus terminal in Reykjavik and from there to your hotel in smaller shuttle buses.
+The arrival transfer takes you from Keflavik international airport to the BSI Bus terminal in Reykjavik and from there to your hotel / a nearby bus stop in smaller shuttle buses.
 The transfer takes approx. 1 hour.

 Please note: This is a non-guided transfer.

 If you are interested in the return transfer, please see the return transfer add-on.